StakeSquid/graphprotocol-testnet-docker/docs/pre-requisites.md

 | RAM     | 32 GB           | 128 GB            | 256/512+ GB        |
 | Storage | 300 GB SATA SSD | 2 TB NVME         | 8+ TB NVME RAID 10 |

-*The specs/requirements listed here come from our own experience during the testnet.*
+*The specs/requirements listed here come from our own experience during the mission control testnet from 2020.*
 *Your mileage may vary, so take this with a grain of salt and be ready to upgrade.* :)

 - The minimum specs will definitely get you running, but not for long, assuming you want to serve data for more than a few heavy-weight subgraphs in the future.

 - The recommended specs are a good setup for those that want to dip more than their feet in the indexing waters.
 Can serve a decent number of subgraphs, but it's limited by the CPU if too many requests flow through.

 - The maxed out specs rule of thumb is basically more is better.
 More CPUs, more RAM, faster disks.
-There is never enough.
-IT...NEEDS....MORE!!!!11

 Closing note, regarding the specs mentioned above: ideally, they need to scale up proportional with your stake in the protocol.